bordera-randy/CoalFire/README.md

 - **Notes**
    - Virtual Machines were created without the use of modules.
 This was due to CoalFire not having a Linux module published.
 This also demonstrates the creation of resources without the use of a module.
    - Virtual machine passwords were generated in the terraform randomly.
+   - variables are stored in local variables rather than tfvars file, this is personal preference.
+When building pipelines using local variables is easier to link to runtime parameters.

 ## Assumptions